UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20260119/README.md

 ## Observer questions

-- I teach following Mike Bell's five-step model: Prior, Present, Challenge, Feedback, Repreat.
+- I teach following Mike Bell's five-step model: Prior, Present, Challenge, Feedback, Repeat.
 Where do you think I am weakest?
 - What are things that were surprising to you?

 ## 2026-01-16